2DGD-F0TH/2DGD_F0TH/chapters/5_CollisionDetection.md

 \placeholder

-This is the simplest method, computationally speaking: as soon as the objects gets inside of a wall, you push it back according to the direction its velocity has.
+This is the simplest method, computationally speaking: as soon as the objects gets inside of a wall, you push it back according to the direction its velocity has or just the direction of the character itself.

 <!-- TODO: A-la mario 1, you get inside a block, and react according to where the character is going-->